lucascviveiros/OleachainVR/README.md

 # OleachainVR

-This project is under the scope of Oleachain NORTE-06-3559-FSE-000188.
+A QuestVR application to Oculus Quest devices under the scope of Oleachain NORTE-06-3559-FSE-000188.

-The VR application was developed to Oculus Quest device.
+Features:
-It allows the interaction with virtual objects through hands recognition and hands gestures.
+  - Virtual Interaction with virtual objects through hands recognition and gestures using Oculus Integration version .
-Random questions generated in the Quiz scene.
+  - Random questions generated in the Quiz scene.
 Virtual buttons interaction.
-Score and ranking saved in a NoSQL database (using Firebase)
+Score and ranking saved in NoSQL Databases of Firebase.

-- Language option
+  - Option to choose Languages (Portuguese and English).

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/21102697/202224952-7076e713-741e-4bf0-9d66-88dfba409028.gif)